 Hey, Camp Folks!

 You’re sure to have a blast at Waldemar with all the Land Sports they offer like Outdoor Adventures, Archery, Badminton, Basketball, Soccer, Softball, Tennis, Volleyball, Cheerleading, Golf, Fencing, Gymnastics and more.
-Make splash this summer with fun Canoeing and Kayaking trips as well as lessons in Form Swimming and Synchronized Swimming.
+Make a splash this summer with fun Canoeing and Kayaking trips as well as lessons in Form Swimming and Synchronized Swimming.
 And you can spend quieter times learning the art of Ceramics, Drama, Dance, Drawing, Journalism, and other fun Crafts!

 Nestled in the Texan hills are Waldemar’s beautiful facilities.
-Named with the same style of intriguing creativity as their architecture, the Bella Vista, Alamedo, and Ranch House boast a great collection of artwork from Mexican, Native American, and Old West cultures.
+Named with the same style as their architecture, the Bella Vista, Alamedo, and Ranch House boast a great collection of artwork from Mexican, Native American, and Old West cultures.
 The girls stay in cozy cabins that Waldemar campers know as ‘Kampongs’.

 Get into the Waldemar Spirit!
 If it sounds like the right place for your daughter, check out their website sometime.
 A great place to camp since 1926, talk to your camper about Camp Waldemar and, as always, thanks for reading!